An open API service indexing awesome lists of open source software.

 #### OpenAPI Parameter Options

-These encoding options only change how Swagger UI presents its documentation and how it generates `curl` commands when the `Try it out` button is clicked.
+These encoding options only affect how Swagger UI presents documentation and generates `curl` commands.

-Depending on which options you set in your schema, you *may also need* to change the default query string parser used by Fastify so that it produces a JavaScript object that will conform to the schema.
+Depending on the schema options, you may need to change Fastify's default query string parser to produce a JavaScript object conforming to the schema.

-You can also apply different serialization `style` and `explode` as specified [here](https://swagger.io/docs/specification/serialization/#query).
+Different serialization `style` and `explode` can also be applied as specified [here](https://swagger.io/docs/specification/serialization/#query).

 `@fastify/swagger` supports these options as shown in this example: